 We are exposed to market risks in the ordinary course of our business.
 These risks primarily relate to interest rates.
-We had cash and cash equivalents of \$64.2 million as of March 31, 2014, which consists of bank deposits and money market funds.
-Such interest-bearing instruments carry a degree of risk; however, we have not been exposed to, nor do we anticipate being exposed to, material risks due to changes in interest rates.
-A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our unaudited interim condensed financial statements.
+We had cash and cash equivalents of \$58.0 million as of June 30, 2014, which consists of bank deposits and money market funds.
+Such interest-bearing instruments carry a degree of risk; however, a hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our unaudited interim condensed financial statements.